 - Bubbling of plastering in the ground floor – Turns out that this is a widespread problem with new houses built on landfill in Kerala.
-A greater part of the houses in our community sits atop leveled out paddy fields.
+A majority of the houses in our community sits atop leveled out paddy fields.
 By capillary action during the monsoon season moisture seeps up the wall.
-The builder’s solution was to scrap off the bulging layers, inject water-proofing compound through random incisions, and reapply the plastering.
-The problems with this approach are: these incision spots are not scientifically chosen – we have several spots where the bubbling has reappeared, and this project is very messy as it generates a lot of dust.
+The builder’s (Heera Constructions) solution was to scrap off the bulging layers, inject water-proofing compound through random incisions, and reapply the plastering.
+The problems with this approach are: a) these incision spots are not scientifically chosen – we have several spots where the bubbling has reappeared, and b) it is a very messy process as it generates a lot of dust.

 - Termite problem – Per the builders’ specification, termite treatment was to have been performed during construction.
-However, we noticed severe termite problem when we moved in, the termites were starting to reach upstairs!
+However, we noticed severe termite infested areas when we moved in - the termites were even starting to appear on the first floor!
 It was indeed double whammy to notice pest proofing was not done either.
 We got these completed by a branded service company.
-The process is also messy – for termite treatment holes are drilled throughout the ground floor for injecting the chemicals – the holes are then corked with chalk before replastering.
+This process is also messy – for termite treatment, holes are drilled throughout the ground floor for injecting the chemicals – the holes are then corked with chalk before replastering.
 Pest proofing too involves a lot of chemicals and it is best to be not around during this time.

-- Upstairs bathrooms had no water connection – The builder flat-out missed connecting the water pipes upstairs and so there was no water in the upstairs bathrooms.
+- First-floor bathrooms had no water connection – The builder flat-out missed connecting the water pipes and so there was no water in the first-floor bathrooms.
 Also, they failed to incorporate hot water pipes to facilitate a solar heater.
 These were fixed by the builder, but it took a number of calls to convince them that there really was a problem.

 - Water Leakage near the sunshades and certain other spots – Correct sloping was not done for some of the parapets resulting in water retaining and leaking through.
 Water-proofing of these areas were not done either.
 We got this done as part of our complete paint-job.

 - Unfinished outside bathroom – During the construction phase the builders had problems with people lifting fixtures and similar items.
-To counter this they locked the outside bathroom doors up and the side-effect of this was forgetting to finish those bathrooms.
+To counter this, they locked the outside bathroom doors and the side-effect was forgetting to finish those bathrooms.
 The builder did eventually get around to doing this, although it was quite a hassle.

 - Cracks on the compound wall – the compound walls were a hoot with visible cracks and gaps.
-Apparently, this was built on minimal foundation and given the soil condition the walls sank unevenly.
+Apparently, the compound wall was built on minimal foundation and given the soil condition, the walls sank unevenly.
 Our builder patched up the walls, although it would have been fairer to rebuild it, given the condition – ultimately, we got them to agree to rebuild, should the wall collapse on its own in the next few years.

 The following issues were fixed on our own without contacting the builder.